alexandru-dinu/igcc/README.md

 ```
 pipx install git+https://github.com/alexandru-dinu/igcc.git
 ```
-Alternatively, you can also use `pip` (a dedicated environment variable is required).
+Alternatively, you can also just use `pip` (a dedicated virtual environment is recommended).

 Now you can run the REPL with:
 ```